-- a minimum of 5% in sustainable investments (#1A sustainable), among which a minimum of 1% will be invested in sustainable investments with an environmental objective and a minimum of 1% with a social objective. - (#1B Other E/S characteristics) includes securities of issuers which are deemed to maintain favourable ESG characteristics but are not sustainable investments.
+- a minimum of 5% in sustainable investments (#1A sustainable); - (#1B Other E/S characteristics) includes securities of issuers which are deemed to maintain favourable ESG characteristics but are not sustainable investments.

-Up to 20% of the investments might be not aligned with these characteristics.
+Up to 20% of the investments might not be aligned with these characteristics.
 A more detailed description of the specific asset allocation of this Sub-Fund can be found in the prospectus of this financial product.